 - Walking through the lanes of Mattanchery, Jews Street, and Fort Kochi at a leisurely pace that tells a thousand tales about its past in a delightful way to discover the charm of rich colonial heritage.

 - Go to Fort Kochi’s local fish market and you can see fresh catch from the backwaters

-- There is a number of rent-a-bike shops located in Fort Kochi area.
+- There is a number of rent-a-bike shops located in the Fort Kochi area.
 The buildings in the heritage zone are located closely making it convenient to enjoy the place on a bike.

 - The island of Vypeen is located at the point where the Vembanad Lake merges with the Arabian Sea, with Fort Cochin on the other side.
 The light-house is a vantage point to enjoy a panoramic view of Kochi.